saurabh1088/notes/JavaScript/TypeScript.md

 - string
 - boolean

+### TypeScript other types

+- Array (Yes, it's with a uppercase A, and not array unlike number, string and boolean types)
+- any
+- undefined
+- null
+- never (represents a type for functions that never return)
+- void (represents type for function which doesn't returns anything, undefined can also be used but void is better)

 ### Types union : union type

 In TypeScript one can have a union of types if the requirement is such to use